zpriddy/ZP-Echo-ST-Beta/README.md

 2. Go to the next page and copy the intentSchema.json to the Intent Schema and sampleUtterances.txt to the Sample Utterances
     *  Note: We are going to come back here an update this file in a few minutes.
 So don't close the window.
 2. Go to the next page and select 'My development endpoint has a certificate from a trusted certificate authority (required for certification)'
+2. You DO NOT need to publish the app to Amazon

 ### Setting Up SmartThings

 ##### Install the SmartApp